marlonklc/web-scrapping-amazon-wishlist/README.md

 SMTP_PASS=<PASSWORD> ----> put the app password created before.
 ```

+2. Go to project folder and run `npm install && npm start`.
+It will install dependencies and run the project.

-2. You need to send a http request and define some params:
+3. You need to send a http request (using postman, insomnia or curl) and define some params:
 - POST to http://localhost:3000/wishlist-report
 - body (json):
 ```